dribnet/purvs/README.md

 On the interaction page, I have a problem with the transition between A to B character.
 It causes I draw a part seperatly drawpart.
 A character has only stright formed but B character has a combination of stright formed and curved formed.
 But I think it still fine with the tranisiton.

+Finally on the exhibition page, my design is called "BLOSSOMS" font and I added more words to explain of my flower looked.
+"FLOWERS+",
+"ELEGANCE",
+"ADORABLE",
+"DELICATE"

 I used 12 parameters for each alphabet so far.
 ► "positionX1": 0, // set to move the part 1 by X axis
 ► "positionY1": 0, // set to move the part 1 by Y axis